Packing List: What to Bring

 - School supplies -- Don’t forget your backpack or book bag, notebooks, pens, and other supplies.
 The Knox Bookstore also stocks everything you might need.

 - Transportation -- If you bring a car, please note that parking is limited and that a (free) Knox College vehicle permit is required.
 If you love riding your bike, then bring it with you.
+You can register your bike with Campus Safety.
 Your bike can be stored in your room, in specific storage areas on campus designated for bikes, or locked to outdoor racks (the metal U-shaped lock is encouraged).
 Bikes cannot be stored in stairwells or suite areas.

 - Insurance for personal property -- Knox College is not responsible for personal belongings.
 Some homeowners’ policies cover student belongings in the residence halls.
 Ask your insurance provider about policies and/or separate coverage.